aiur100/learningflutter/README.md

         mainAxisAlignment - spacing between rows or columns corrsAxisAlignment -
     - Don't forget about Expanded() which you can wrap an item with to expand more of the space.
+    - Stack - Stacking things on top of one another... pretty cool

 # Flutter Boilerplate Auto-Gen Docs Below...